Written by: Dr. David Noebel

 Everyone has a Bible.
 If you’re a Muslim, do you have a Bible?
 It’s called the Koran.
 If you’re an atheist, do you have a Bible?
 It might be a book by Richard Dawkins.
 If you’re a communist, do you have a Bible?
 The Communist Manifesto, right?
 For some educators, it’s the New York Times.
 I don’t care what or who you are, there’s something you think is true and base your life on.
 Why shouldn’t you study your Bible as much as these other folks study theirs?

-Why should we study the Bible?
-Here are five reasons from Summit’s President Emeritus, Dr. David Noebel: The Bible is a part of world literature.
+Article – 3min read Why should we study the Bible?
+Here are five reasons from Summit’s founder, Dr. David Noebel: 1.
+The Bible is a part of world literature.
 How do we know the Bible is a part of world literature?